 It is the second-highest highland in the world after Nepal.
 YES.
 After the Tibetan Plateau.

 Dieng highland or more well-known as Dieng Plateau is a quite popular tourist destination among locals.
 As for foreign tourists, it may be not yet so popular as I didn’t see any foreign faces when I was there.
 But I am pretty sure, Dieng Culture Festival (DCF) will help Dieng highland to get more exposure not only nationwide but also in international scale since it was held for the very first time in the year 2010.

 I heard of Dieng highland before when I was still in school but never ever thought to find out where it was actually located at and how to get there.
 And I didn’t know that it would be such a cold place!

 The road heading to Dieng highland was not easy.
 It was about 4 hours drive from Yogyakarta (Jogjakarta), not yet the uphill road which gave us the thrill every once in a while.
 But I was just so fascinated on the scenery along our way to our homestay – the mountain, the nature, paddy field, the houses, whatever I saw with my own eyes have caught my mind and washed away all the tiredness.
 At that moment, I totally forgot the glam of the city life where I came from.

-Even though I have left Indonesia for so many years, I still feel home whenever I come back for holiday.
+Even though I have left Indonesia for so many years, I still feel home whenever I come back for a holiday.
 No matter which part of Indonesia I go to, I still feel good.
-Apart from being curious of my own home country, what let me feeling heart-contented and happy was when I look at my friends enjoying their holiday in Indonesia, too.
-All efforts didn’t go in vain. :)
+Apart from being curious about my own home country, what let me feeling heart-contented and happy was when I look at my friends enjoying their holiday in Indonesia, too.
+All efforts didn’t go in vain.